zxcpadik/PhoneNumberLib/README.md

 # PhoneNumberLib

-That library makes it easier to work with phone numbers in C#.
+That library makes it easier to work with phone numbers.
 .NET Framework 4.8

 ### Usage example